Karthik-MP18/Karthik-MP18/README.md

 - 👋 Hi, I’m Kartikayya.
 - 👀 I’m interested in Artificial Intelligence, Offensive Security and Coding.
-- 🌱 I’m currently learning AI Security.
+- 🌱 I’m currently learning AI Security and Preparing for CEH certification.
 - 💞️ I’m looking to collaborate on any bug bounty programs and CTFs.
 - 📫 How to reach me : Reach out to me on [Linkedin](https://in.linkedin.com/in/kartikayya-puranikamath-6b412b211)